Kelsi Musick: Coaching career

 Musick was the head coach of the Southwestern Oklahoma State Bulldogs for thirteen seasons, from 2010 to 2022.
 During her tenure at the Division II school, she coached her team to a Great American Conference (GAC) division title in 2021 (the only year the conference had divisions), three GAC regular season championships (2018, 2019, 2022), four GAC Tournament championships (2012, 2014, 2019, 2022), six appearances in the NCAA Division II tournament, and a national runner-up finish in 2019.
 She was named the GAC coach of the year five times.

 Musick then accepted the head coaching position at Oral Roberts and would coach the lady Golden Eagles for three seasons, from 2023 to 2025.
 Her teams improved every year she was at ORU, and they made post-season appearances in the WNIT in 2024 and the WBIT in 2025.

 On March 24, 2025, Musick was hired as the 10th women's basketball head coach in University of Arkansas program history.

 2025-26

 Musick's first season at Arkansas began with an exhibition victory over the UA-Fort Smith Lions, 100-42, on October 30 in Fayetteville.
+The overall season did not go well, as Arkansas only won 12 games and finished 1-15 in conference play.